Strolling through the streets of Bologna and Modena means reliving over two thousand years of history, with traces still visible from the Roman era.

 Curiosities

-The Park was born because of building redevelopment work between 2009 and 2011.
+The Park was created because of building redevelopment work between 2009 and 2011.
 An entire portion of the Roman Mutina was discovered at a depth of five metres during the works, including part of the road from Mantua, which led towards the town centre.

 To know